Children choose from a variety of engaging activities throughout the different centers in the classroom.

 Group time to practice new skills, develop fine motor control, and learn to effectively communicate ideas.

-Breakfast, hot lunch, and snack provided.
-Family-style mealtimes encourage sharing, language, and communication.
+Breakfast, hot lunch, and snacks provided.
+Shared mealtimes encourage good table manners and self-discipline

 Climbing, running, jumping, and boucncing balls help children gain control, balance, and coordination.

 As children learn to clear the table or put away the blocks, they learn how to plan, organize, and work with others.

 Children gather together to listen, learn, and discuss as the teacher tells a story or reads a book with illustrations.